ericomanoff/notes/write-ups/hack-this-site/basic-9.md

 `<!--#exec cmd=”ls /var/www/hackthissite.org/html/missions/basic/9/" -->`

-Executing this command gives us the output of
+Executing this command gives us the output of the directory where the flag was located.

+This was the first challenge that required us to use the attack vector of the previous challenge to find the flag.